MaRu999/ROS_FHV_packages/README.md

 ### complex_wall_follow_world.launch
 Same as "complex_wall_follow_stage_1", only using the world launch file instead of the stage 1 launch file.
 ### goto_simple.launch
-Loads the very simple world (only one object in close proximity to the robot), spawns a robot and launches a go_to_nearest node.
+Loads the very simple world (only one object in close proximity to the robot and one further away), spawns a robot and launches a go_to_nearest node.
 Robot should head straight for the object.
 ### goto_spheres.launch
 Similar to goto_simple, only the loaded world contains several spheres in various proximities to the robot.